-Chances are that many of you were able to answer yes to at least one of these statements.
+The chances are that many of you were able to answer yes to at least one of these statements.
 The truth is that you aren’t alone.
 Thousands of Americans are in the same situation as you.
-They move from one financial stressful situation to the other – or juggle many of them at the same time.
+They move from one stressful financial position to the other – or juggle many of them at the same time.

 The main reason that we feel this is because of our lack of control.
-Or, what we feel we have no control over.
+Or, what we believe we have no control over.

-1. Talk about it.
-The number one mistake people make when they are stressed about anything is to avoid it.
+The number one mistake people make in these situations is they avoid it.
 There is this belief that if I don’t talk about or address it, then it is not true.
 If you don’t, the situation will continue to get worse.

-2. Review your budget.
-If you have a budget, refer to it to see what can be changed.
-Is there a category you can eliminate completely?
-Maybe you can reduce your spending on another item until this situation is addressed.
+If you have a budget, look at what you can change.
+Is there a category you can eliminate?
+Maybe you can reduce your spending on another item until you address the situation.

 Of course, if you do not have a budget, then you must start there.
 Even if you are completely broke, you need a budget.
 Your budget is your financial roadmap.
 It guides you to make the right spending choices and to see where your money goes.

-3. Make more money.
-This may seem ridiculous, but it is actually an idea that might work.
-It may mean that it is time to change careers or jobs.
-You might need to find a way to bring in more money to your household.
-There are many ways you can work from home and make more money, you just have to find the right niche.
+I know, it sounds ridiculous, but it may work.
+It might mean that it is time to change careers or jobs.
+You may need to find a way to bring in more money to your household.
+There are many ways you can work from home and make more money; you just have to find the right niche.

 Once you know which item you want, visit your store to buy it.
 You might be able to price match to get the best deal or even negotiate the price (hint: cash helps with this).

-Taking the steps to get out of debt can vastly improve your financial stress.
+Taking steps to get out of debt can vastly improve your financial stress.
 It will not be easy.
-I know this, because I’ve been in your shoes.
+I know, because I’ve been in your shoes.
 However, if you can put together a plan and begin making progress towards your goals, you will find your stress is reduced, or possibly even eliminated.

-6. Seek professional help.
 It might be time to seek professional help.
-If you are in debt and struggling, you can call 866-948-5666 and they will help.
-You may want to consult a financial planner if you stress over saving for college and/or retirement.
+If you are in debt and struggling, you can call 866-948-5666, and they will help.
+You may want to consult a financial planner if you stress over saving for college and retirement.

 Asking for help does not make you weak, it shows you are smart.
-If you needed surgery, you would not perform it on yourself.
+If you needed surgery, you would not perform it on yourself, would you?
 Of course not, that would be foolish.
-You would go find a surgeon.
+You would find a surgeon.
 The same is true with your finances.

 For example, when my husband and I were working on paying off our debt, I had a paper on the refrigerator with a total amount owed on it.
 As we made payments, I would update it.
 It was in front of my face every day.
-I could see how much we owed, but more than that, I was able to actually see our progress as I watched the balance drop.
+I could see how much we owed, but more than that, I was able to watch the balance drop and monitor our progress.

 No matter what causes you financial stress and anxiety, there are things you can do to overcome it.
-You need to first take ownership and then, take the necessary steps to move forward.
+First take ownership and then, take the necessary steps to move forward.